vijaysingh3225/MarketStack/README.md

  ## Architecture Details

  ### Overview
-The core function app is based upon the flow of data initialized by the user, flowed and sorted into the database structure and then retrieve and manipulated up to the UI.
+The core function app is based upon the flow of data initialized by the user, flowed and sorted into the database structure and then retrieve and manipulated for the UI.
 For best understading of the structure you can observe the architecture diagram above and follow the route of data as described.

 ### Data Flow
 Brokers will offer users their trade history in the form of csv files with data consisting of all trade executions taken in a certain period of time.
 This data can be inputted on the front end into a react component that will hit the end point /openTrades (Post End Point) which will parse the csv into valid JSON format and post the data.
 This end point is configured to receive objects called "TradeExec" which are meant to represent a single trade execution.